mistval/kotoba/README.md

 ### KotobaWeb

 1. Install **cairo** and **pango**.
 You can install them using the instructions for your operating system [here](https://github.com/Automattic/node-canvas/wiki/_pages).
-2. Install CJK fonts.
-Most of the fonts Kotoba uses are provided [here](https://github.com/mistval/kotoba/tree/master/bot/fonts).
-3. Install **MongoDB** and start it on port 27017 (the default port).
+2. Install **MongoDB** and start it on port 27017 (the default port).
 You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).

 ```sh
 cd ./api